Ly0n/awesome-robotic-tooling/README.md

 * [chilipie](https://github.com/futurice/chilipie-kiosk) - Easy-to-use Raspberry Pi image for booting directly into full-screen Chrome
 * [pencil](https://github.com/evolus/pencil) - A tool for making diagrams and GUI prototyping that everyone can use.
 * [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure) - The focus of dynamic_reconfigure is on providing a standard way to expose a subset of a node's parameters to external reconfiguration
-* [ddynamic_reconfigure](https://github.com/pal-robotics/ddynamic_reconfigure) - allows modifying parameters of a ROS node using the dynamic_reconfigure framework without having to write cfg files.
+* [ddynamic_reconfigure](https://github.com/pal-robotics/ddynamic_reconfigure) - allows modifying parameters of a ROS node using the dynamic_reconfigure framework without having to write cfg files

 ### Acoustic User Interface
 * [pyo](https://github.com/belangeo/pyo) - is a Python module written in C containing classes for a wide variety of audio signal processing types